Kandorsona: Economy

 The main occupations of the villagers are agriculture and animal husbandry.
 Others work as veterinarians, doctors, engineer, priesthood, public servants and factory workers.

 Arts and Culture

 Many temples stand in the village, including Janardan, Jora Shiva, Rameshwar, Panchanan, Gangadhar, Durga, Jaleshwar Shiva, Kali, Mahaprabhu and Manasa.
 Kandorsona burning ghat is near Samshan Kali temple.
 Devi Chandi is also worshipped there near a paddy field popularly known as Dighir Parer Mayer Puja twice a year.
 In Bhadra month in the shukla panchami tithi, Devi Manasha is worshipped every year in the festival known as Jhapan.
 For this occasion, a village fair is organized in the Jhapantala region.

 Infrastructure

 Roads in Kandorsona are made of mud or concrete, as are the houses.
 This village has electricity, telephone and mobile service along with broadband, 24-hour potable water (sajal dhara) and digital cable TV lines provided by several operators.

 Education

-There are two primary schools: government-sponsored Kandorsona Gopkolia F.P. and privately funded Shree Ramkrishna Saroda Sisu Mandir.
+There are two primary schools and one secondary school in Kandorsona.
+One of the primary school is government-sponsored Kandorsona Gopkolia F.P.
+School and another one is privately funded Shree Ramkrishna Saroda Sisu Mandir.

+The secondary school - Magnus Global School is also a premier institute in Burdwan.